ryclarke/batch-tool/README.md

   default-branch: main # fallback for a repo with no default branch

 channels:
-  output-style: bubbletea  # Use modern TUI interface
+  output-style: tui  # Modern TUI interface (default); use "native" for scripts

 repos:
   sort: true  # sort output alphabetically by repository name